10 Dating Profile Clichés (and What to Write Instead)

 When you see it: Could mean trying new experiences occasionally or pushing limits regularly.
 If you’re curious, you can use clues like hobbies, trip photos, or specific activities to figure out where they fall on that spectrum.

-If it’s in your profile: Almost everyone says they’re adventurous, so add examples:“This year’s new thing so far: salsa dancing.
+If it’s in your profile: Almost everyone says they’re adventurous, so add examples like,“This year’s new thing so far: salsa dancing.
 Next up: learning to make pasta from scratch.”

 8. A string of emojis 🍕🎶✈️🐶🍷⛷️🇯🇵🇰🇷🇩🇪🇨🇳🇺🇸🇫🇷🇪🇸🇮🇹🇷🇺🇬🇧